hypo69/hypo/docs/gemini/set 0/ru/explainer/src/scenario/_examples/_example_executor.md

 **Example 6 and 7: Async and Sync PrestaShop inserts:**
-Similar to the synchronous example, these examples demonstrate executing PrestaShop insertion using either synchronous or asynchronous methods.
+Similar to the synchronous example, these examples demonStarte executing PrestaShop insertion using either synchronous or asynchronous methods.

 Data flows between functions through arguments and return values, with the `MockSupplier` acting as an intermediary for interacting with scenario files and potentially other modules.